-- Pull the head restraint up until it reaches its highest position. - Press and hold the adjust and unlock button, and the unlock and remove button. - 3.
-Pull the head restraint up.
+- Pull up the head restraint until it reaches the highest adjustment position. - Press and hold the adjust and release button and the unlock and remove button. - 3.
+Pull up the head restraint.

-Note: You cannot remove front seat head restraints that have entertainment system video screens.
+Note: You cannot remove head restraints that have audio system speakers.